FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

     * We have the ability to configure different asset files within the application when they are placed under an `Assets` folder.
     * However, only assets that will override the default assets will be placed within this folder.
 So, it is possibly to not have this `Assets` folder.
-    * If the folder path does not exist in the share repository, create it now.
-The folder path needed in the share repository is `hpi > default > Assets`
+    * If the folder path does not exist in the repository, create it now.
+The folder path needed in the repository is `hpi > default > Assets`
         * Note that this path assumes the appId is configured to the default (`optimus.overlayConfigOverrideAppId=default`) if you are overriding this value, you will need to update this path to reflect that.
 1. Name the overlay config override zip file